Yoriko Kawaguchi: Personal life

+Her hobbies are reading, listening to music, skiing, and haiku.

 Honors and awards

-In December 2003, Kawaguchi received the “Aguila Azteca Medal” from Vicente Fox, President of the United Mexican States.
-She is a recipient of an Anniversary Medal from the mayor of Sankt-Peterburg during the 300th anniversary of the city.
-March 2004, the Republic of Paraguay awarded Kawaguchi with the “Gran Cruz Extraordinaria” (National Testimonial Medal).
-She also received a Certificate of Doctor Honoris Causa by the authority of the Academic Council of the National University of Mongolia in September 2004.
-In October 2008, Kawaguchi received a Wilbur Cross Medal from Yale University for distinguished public service.
-She was also awarded “Star of Jerusalem” in October 2010 by Mahmoud Abbas, President of the Palestinian National Authority.
-October the following year, she received once again an Anniversary Medal for a major contribution to global security promotion and non-proliferation regime by K. Kadyrzhanov, Director General of the National Nuclear Center.
+In December 2003, Kawaguchi received "Aguila Azteca Medal" from then-Mexican President Vicente Fox.
+She is a recipient of an Anniversary Medal from a mayor of Sankt-Peterburg during the 300th anniversary of the city.
+In March 2004, Paraguayan government awarded Kawaguchi with a "Gran Cruz Extraordinaria" (National Testimonial Medal), and also, in September of the same yeaar, she received a Certificate of Doctor Honoris Causa by the authority of the Academic Council of National University of Mongolia in Ulaanbaatar.
+In October 2008, Kawaguchi received a Wilbur Cross Medal from Yale University in New Haven, Connecticut for distinguished public service.

+In October 2010, Kawaguchi also awarded a "Star of Jerusalem" by Palestinian President Mahmoud Abbas from Palestinian National Authority.
+At the same month of the same year, she received once again an Anniversary Medal for a major contribution to global security promotion and non-proliferation regime by K. Kadyrzhanov, Director-General of the National Nuclear Center.

+On 29 April 2017, Kawaguchi received a Grand Cordon of the Order of Rising Sun in a spring honors, awarded by then-Japanese Emperor Akihito.